 Best For Your Health: All Blue Seed Potatoes are high in antioxidants as well as anthocyanin, which can help to fight off diseases such as diabetes and Parkinson’s Disease.
 One serving of blue or purple potatoes contains 6% of your daily amount of iron!
 Research by the USDA found that potatoes with the darkest colors have more than 4 times the antioxidant potential than those with lighter skin and flesh.
 This variety is also good for roasting and baking.

-Best for Baking: Brown Goldrush Russet Seed Potatoes store well and mature in 110-120 days.
+Best Potato for Baking: Gold Rush Russet store well and mature in 110-120 days.
 This is the BEST potato for making baked potatoes!
 Add some low-fat cottage cheese and chives for a tasty yet healthy addition!

 If you haven’t grown seed potatoes before, give it a try — potatoes fresh from the garden are indescribable!
 Also, keep in mind that a 5-pound package of seed potatoes will yield approximately 50-75 lbs of potatoes.
 That is a lot money you can save by digging in the dirt for your food!